stctheproducer/stctheproducer/README.md

 - 🔭 I’m currently deepening my expertise in Backend and Data Engineering (AI/ML)

-- 🌱 I’m currently learning Golang and the Hashicorp stack
+- 🌱 I’m currently learning the intricacies and inner workings of Node.js and Python

 - ❓ Ask me about living with locs, DevOps, and TypeScript